brainboxdotcc/DPP/docpages/INDEX.md

 # Frequently Asked Questions (FAQ)

 ## Is this library in production use?
-This library powers the bot [TriviaBot](https://triviabot.co.uk) which has over **100,000 servers**, and [Sporks](https://sporks.gg) which has over **2,700 severs**.
+This library powers the bot [TriviaBot](https://triviabot.co.uk) which has over **111,000 servers**, and [Sporks](https://sporks.gg) which has over **2,800 severs**.
 The library's use in these bots shows that the library is production ready for bots of all sizes.

 ## How much RAM does this library use?
-During testing this library takes approximately 400 megabytes of ram to cache 1,000,000 (1 million) users and 7700 guilds, with their respective roles and emojis, in production.
-This is half the memory of a similar C++ Discord library, **Aegis.cpp** (version 2).
+In production on TriviaBot, the bot takes approximately 2gb of ram to run 18 separate processes (this is approximately **140mb** per process) on a production bot with 11 million users and 111,000 guilds.
+Each process takes under 1% CPU.
+This is less than a quarter of the memory of a similar C++ Discord library, **Aegis.cpp** (version 2).

 ## How much of the library is completed?
 All REST calls (outbound commands) are completed including slash commands, and all Discord events are available.
 The library also has voice support.